Eng-Joe99/Cyber-Security-Attacks-Analysis/README.md

 - A correlation between high anomaly scores and malware detection can suggest a strong relationship between the severity of network activity anomalies and the presence of malicious software.

--Analyzing which protocols (e.g., TCP, UDP, ICMP) are most frequently used in attacks can reveal common methods attackers use to penetrate networks.
+- Analyzing which protocols (e.g., TCP, UDP, ICMP) are most frequently used in attacks can reveal common methods attackers use to penetrate networks.
 For example, a high prevalence of TCP-based attacks may indicate that attackers exploit specific vulnerabilities in TCP connections.

 ---